T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 extraButtonLock
 ;;;;;;;;;;;;;;;

 * The user has to click on the lock, before it's possible to change the value.
-This will protect data against unwanted modifcation.
+This will protect data against unwanted modification.
 * After Form load, the value is shown, but not editable.
 * Shows a 'lock' on the right side of an input element of type `text`, `date`, `time` or `datetime`.
 * This option is not available for FormElements with `mode=readonly`.